Tuesday 6 February 2018

 Renewables, Affordability and Reliability: What is the Future of Energy in Australia?

 Early in 2017 the Federal Government declared that Australia was in the midst of an energy crisis.
 With recent (and predicted) blackouts and the closure of the Hazelwood power station, there are considerable concerns around affordability, reliability and security of energy supply in Australia.
 This workshop raises questions about the future of renewables and the institutional arrangements to deal with these issues.
-Info.
+The program is available here.

 Contact: Dr Rajabrata Banerjee